Balboa/South Indian Trail, Spokane: History

 The Spokane people have lived in what is now Balboa/South Indian Trail for hundreds of years.
 The neighborhood's name comes from the presence of a centuries-old trail through the area.

 With the arrival of European settlers in the 1800s, the trail became an important arterial for the trappers and pioneers who came to the Spokane area.
 The trail was renamed Pioneer Road and was part of a route that connected the Columbia River to Spokane House, roughly 7.5 miles to the northwest of the current neighborhood.
 From Spokane House, the trail and subsequent Pioneer Road passed through the area to the city of Spokane.
 In 1883, Scotch-Irishman settler Robert McKinley acquired 640 acres of land in the area upon which he built a camp that provided drinking water to pioneers traversing the road.
 Most of Balboa/South Indian Trail is located on the land formerly owned by McKinley.

 For the first half of the 20th century, the neighborhood remained outside of the city limits and largely rural.
 Things began to change when the city annexed the majority of the neighborhood in 1956, and the northernmost areas along with the North Indian Trail a decade later in 1966.
 Residential development quickly followed the 1956 annexation with what was known as the Pacific Heights addition.
 Balboa Elementary, named for Vasco Núñez de Balboa, the first European to have seen the Pacific Ocean, was opened in 1960.
 The pace of development necessitated the construction of a two more schools in the neighborhood within just four years.
 Salk Middle School, named for Jonas Salk, was built in 1961 and Indian Trail Elementary in 1964.

 Five Mile Shopping Center on the eastern edge of the neighborhood was first built in 1955 with a Rosauers Supermarket as its anchor.
 The store remains in the location as of 2022, though it was temporarily closed in 2008 after a record month of snowfall in the city caused a massive roof collapse.
-Over the years the shopping enter expanded westward as other retail stores, services and restaurants were added.
+Over the years the shopping center expanded westward as other retail stores, services and restaurants were added.

 A positive environmental development took place in Balboa/South Indian Trail in 2021.
 Established in 1931, the Northside Landfill was an open dump that served as the city's primary waste disposal location.
 By 1962 it was being converted into a covered landfill.
 In the 1980s, numerous toxic chemicals were found to be leeching into the groundwater from the landfill, and the dump was closed to the public.
 In 1989 the Environmental Protection Agency issued its cleanup plan for the site and it was added to the EPA's Superfund program.
 After the cleanup goals were completed, chemical concentrations in the groundwater had returned to within state and federal standards by 2020.
 In 2021, the site was officially removed from the Superfund program.
 The landfill is still considered to be active, but is no longer open to the public.